INTRODUCTION

 but images and symbols that thread ideas together.

-inserted into the main text, unless when they are repeated, or because they
+have inserted in the main text, unless they are repeated or because they break

-break too much the flow of the text.
-I indent and bold the quotations so that
+the flow of the text too much.
+I indent and bold the quotations so that those

-those who are not familiar with the text may read them, saving them the hassle
+who are not familiar with the text may read them, saving them the hassle of

-of looking for them elsewhere, while on other occasions, one can skip the text
+looking for them elsewhere, while on other occasions, one can skip the text if

 For the Scripture quotations I use the translation of the New American Bible